 Was one of your New Year’s resolutions to save money?
-Or, your starting to plan your summer adventures and realize you need to stick to a strict budget to make it happen.
+Or, you're starting to plan your summer adventures and realize you need to stick to a strict budget to make it happen.
 Have you thought about using an app to help you keep track of your budget easily?
 There are some awesome ones out there and they make your life super easy.
 But with the good comes the bad and not all budgeting apps are created the same.
-We tried four different ones and are going to share our thoughts with you
+We tried four different ones and are going to share our thoughts with you.

 At the top of every list is Mint, and we will tell you, it’s at the top of our list as well.
 Mint is an app from Intuit; yes, the same company as TurboTax.
 It is the clear industry leader in budgeting technology.
 The app pulls in all of your accounts, including your credit cards to give you the best picture of your financial situation.
 You can also set up weekly spending targets and the app lets you know when you are getting close.
 Mint will also send you a weekly summary of your spending habits, so you can check the bad habits real quick.
 It is also a way to keep yourself in the know on potential changes before they hit your credit report.
 This is a great, easy-to-use way of getting your finances in order.
 We highly recommend Mint.